Cherreads

 Synopsis

 “Marry me.”
 That’s what she said to me.
 One of the most influential women in Korea proposed to me—a university student.
-Can you believe that?
+Who would’ve thought?”
 And somehow, I became her husband.
 At first, everything seemed perfect.
 We lived like a normal couple.
 But somewhere along the way, her love turned into something else.
-Possessive.
-Obsessive.
-A little too much.
-But honestly?
-Whatever.
-Even after all that—I still love her.
+It became possessive.
+Sometimes even abusive.
+And yet, I stayed.
+Even after all that—I still loved her

 VIEW MORE